radusqrt/numerical-methods/PA/TutorialCPP.md

 // C++11 auto iteration
 for (auto element : v) {
     // do something with element
-    // in this way you cannot modify v
+    // in this way you CANNOT modify v
 }

 for (auto &element : v) {
     // do something with element
-    // in this way you cannot modify v
+    // in this way you CAN modify v
 }

 /* In the first example, element is a copy of an actual element in v.
-In the second example, element is a reference to an element in v. */
+In the second example, element is a reference to an element in v,. */
 ```